By David Amoruso

 After a trial booming with stories that could (and did) fill several Hollywood movies Lombardo and his mob buddies were found guilty.
 Lombardo was found guilty of racketeering conspiracy, obstruction and impeding an official proceeding and the Daniel Seifert murder.
 After several decades in which the Chicago Outfit ruled large parts of the US, made millions defrauding the Teamsters Pension Fund and Las Vegas casinos, committed scores of murders, the few men still alive to be held accountable were found guilty.
-Lombardo faces a life sentence.
-But seeing how he is almost 80 years old perhaps a five year sentence is already enough for him to spend the rest of his life in prison.
-Either way he will be highly respected by his mob peers as a stand up guy who did what he had to do.
+Lombardo received a life sentence.

 UPDATE: On October 19, 2019, Lombardo died at age 90 while incarcerated.

 Get the latest on organized crime and the Mafia at Gangsters Inc.'s news section.